|Designer||Bristol Hydrogen Boats|

 |Max speed (approx)||7 knots|

-48 volt, 8 batteries charged by: engine Batteries are for emergency "get home" power
+48 volt battery, 8 batteries charged by: engine Batteries are for emergency "get home" power

 Built in Bristol, this 12m steel hydrogen powered ferry has been operating on Bristol's historic floating harbour.
 Commissioned by Bristol City Council in 2010 as part of its Green Capital initiatives.
 Named in February 2012, following a local schools competition, “Hydrogenesis” has been designed and built by Bristol Hydrogen Boats, a local consortium formed by the directors of Bristol Packet Boat Trips, Number Seven Boat Trips and Auriga Energy.
 Powered by a 12kW fuel cell via two west-country produced permanent magnet DC motors, the ferry carries 12 passengers and two crew.